SAP bets big on mobile with Sybase acquisition

 Sybase CEO John Chen will apparently join SAP to run the database division, and SAP plans to give him a seat on its board.
 Despite its small market share, ASE is popular with financial institutions and stock exchanges, Chen said, and the company has grown its revenue 9 percent on average for the past five years.

-Analyst firm Yankee Group sees the deal as a vital one for SAP.
+Yankee Group sees the deal as a vital one for SAP.

-"Sybase brings to the table a mobile platform that can help SAP transform their applications to be consumed anywhere, anytime on any device," the analyst company says.
+"Sybase brings to the table a mobile platform that can help SAP transform their applications to be consumed anywhere, anytime on any device," the analyst company said.
 "This is crucial for SAP to stay competitive."